-Actually that’s a bit of a lie because I’ve been making a labor intensive roasted tomato and coconut soup for years.
-My babe just begs for it year round and when I found myself cranking the oven to 400 in the middle of July this year, I finally said, “ENOUGH!”.
+I had no idea tomatoes and coconut were best friends!
+No one told me!
+Actually that's a bit of a lie because I've been making a labor intensive roasted tomato and coconut soup for years.
+My babe just begs for it year round and when I found myself cranking the oven to 400 in the middle of July this year, I finally said, "ENOUGH!".
 No. More.
 Roasting.
 Too.
 Hot.

 Plus, I know you guys.
 And I know you have no time for labor intensive soup making in July.